Definition

 Bitcoin as a medium of exchange

 D-Central presents this as educational monetary theory.
-For the related pricing-and-measurement function and the broader money debate, see unit of account and sound money.
+For the neighboring concepts, see unit of account, sound money, and hard money.

 In Simple Terms